ukri-excalibur/excalibur-tests/CONTRIBUTING.md

   or [add its install trees as
   upstreams](https://spack.readthedocs.io/en/latest/chain.html).

-* If you are using a custom repo for spack package recipes (see *Spack package* below).
-Add it to the spack environment with
+* If you are using a custom repo for spack package recipes (see *Spack package* below), add it to the spack environment with
   ```
   spack -e /path/to/environment repo add /path/to/repo